D-Melissa/Korean-Drama/README.md

 I created this two tables from scratch, to practice some basic SQL skills.

 Feel free to copy and paste and practice yourself.
 I hope you enjoy it!

+I also put the results in Tableau.
+Check it out: https://public.tableau.com/app/profile/melissa8342/viz/KoreanDramaListasof2022/Koreandramalistasof2022